viccro/cryptidSightings/dataDict/account.md

 **Recommended values for *type*:** The acceptable values are *individual* and *group*

 **Recommended values for *groupMembership*:** If an individual is listed as part of a group, denote the name of the group with this attribute.
-For example, *Campus Life youth group*.
+For example, `Campus Life youth group`.
+If no group is listed, enter `none`.

 ### Tagging Examples:
 ```